MinecraftMachina/meta-multimc-arm64/README.md

 - text2speech 1.11.3 has been forced on Minecraft 1.12-1.13 to fix a crash on boot.
 - [java-objc-bridge-mmachina](https://github.com/MinecraftMachina/Java-Objective-C-Bridge) replaces Java-Objective-C-Bridge, fixing fullscreen.

-This package is set up to periodically synchronize with the original package using GitHub Actions, so any new Minecraft and mod loader versions should be automatically supported.
+This repo is hooked to the upstream meta, so updates will be instant.

 ## Development